 4) Other factors

-In addition to the above, there are a range of factors which crop up time and time again as possible causes of many sleep problems, including sleepwalking.
+In addition to the above, there is a range of factors which crop up time and time again as possible causes of many sleep problems, including sleepwalking.

 Most people who have researched other sleep disorders will recognize these usual suspects: